alecmaly/blog/_posts/2021/2021-10-12-Hacking-Electron-Apps-Joplin.md

 ```
 5. Rename/delete the original .asar such that reloading the app will look in our .js files in the extracted folder for the code to execute.

-## My Project: Joplin Example
+## My Project: Joplin Example ([source](https://github.com/alecmaly/joplin-customization))

-Source code can be found [here](https://github.com/alecmaly/joplin-customization); note that this is set up for a Windows 10 environment.
+> Note: this is set up for a Windows 10 environment.

 The main two files in this repo are the driver [patch_joplin.ps1](https://github.com/alecmaly/joplin-customization/blob/master/patch_Joplin.ps1) and [joplin_inject_code.js](https://github.com/alecmaly/joplin-customization/blob/master/joplin_inject_code.js).

-Ultimately, if I update joplin, all I have to do is clone the repo and run `.\patch_joplin.ps1` to reinject my payload automatically.
+Ultimately, if I update Joplin, all I have to do is clone the repo and run `.\patch_joplin.ps1` to reinject my payload automatically.
-> This assumes dependencies such as npm and asar are installed.<br>
+> This assumes dependencies such as npm and the asar package are installed.<br>
 > Must be run as Administrator if the target .asar / folder has restricted permissions (as it should).

 ```powershell